siteslave/mydatepicker-th/README.md

 month number separated by delimiter.
 The delimiter can be any special character.
 For example the value of the __[defaultMonth]__ attribute can be: __2016.08__, __08-2016__, __08/2016__.

+### placeholder attribute

+Placeholder text in the input field.

 ## Callbacks